 Graffiti and Silk

 Thrift and vintage store fans beat a path to the door of this artsy consignment store on the second floor of a seemingly non-descript building at 860 Main Street, Purcellville, above the popular My Deli Café.
 What only Purcellville old timers know however is that the structure – the Old Theatre Building built in the late 1940s – was once one of only two movie theatres in Loudoun.
 The last movie was screened in the late 1970s and the loft served as office space until the thrift store opened in 2022.
-Mobile Hope, which helps at-risk and homeless youth, returned the space to its creative roots by opening the store.
-Pick up everything from vintage clothes and vinyl records to found decorative objects and Art Deco furniture.
+Mobile Hope, which helps at-risk and homeless youth, returned the space to its creative roots by opening this store.
+Pick up everything from vintage clothes and vinyl records to found decorative objects and Art Deco furniture where the proceeds go back into helping the at-risk youth community.

 King Street Oyster Bar, Middleburg